moukaddam/LensMapper/README.md

 	+ measured data
 	+ simulated magnetic field

-- outout, a root file with a list of graphs and histograms determined by the user
+- output, a root file with a list of graphs and histograms determined by the user